marianamarmolejo/marianamarmolejo/README.md

 Technical Support Specialist
 ----------------------------

-I have a Bachelors in Mechatronics Engineering.
-I was introduced to coding in 9th grade and I haven't stopped since.
-I decided to change careers this year (2022) after being tired of regretting my decision of not choosing the Computer Science education.
-I've decided to take ownership of my future self by doing something I enjoy.
+I have a Bachelors in Mechatronics Engineering and I was introduced to coding in 9th grade.
+I decided to change careers this year (2022) after regretting my decision not to go down the Computer Science path for years.
+I am taking ownership of my future self and life by doing something I love today.
+It's never too late to start!

 * 🌍  I'm based in Torreon, MX
 * ✉️  You can contact me at [marianamarmolejom@gmail.com](mailto:marianamarmolejom@gmail.com)